Working with Adult Social Care clients

 A range of teams in Adult Social Care support people with care and support needs in East Sussex:

-• Neighbourhood Support Teams: assess people’s care needs and arrange support.
-A social worker from this team may arrange a PA on behalf of the client.
+- Neighbourhood Support Teams: assess people’s care needs and arrange support.
+A social worker from this team may arrange a PA on the person's behalf.

-• Occupational therapists: can assess whether a client’s home is safe and recommend adjustments.
+- Occupational therapists: can assess whether someone’s home is safe and recommend adjustments.

-• Mental health teams: support clients with mental health difficulties, including dementia and substance misuse.
+- Mental health teams: support people with mental health difficulties, including dementia and substance misuse.
 This may include help with housing and the legal system.

-• Learning disabilities team: provide support tailored for clients with a learning disability.
+- Learning disabilities team: provide support tailored for people with a learning disability.
 They can also help find suitable housing.

-• Direct payments team: provide support to clients who using their direct payment funding to buy home or day care and choose to have an account managed by the council.
+- Direct payments team: provide support to people who using their direct payment funding to buy home or day care and choose to have an account managed by the council.

-If you are a PA supporting one of our clients, you are likely to have contact with one of these teams.
-For example, when setting up care arrangements or informing them that a client’s care needs have changed.
+If you are a PA supporting someone funded by adult social care, you are likely to have contact with one of these teams.
+For example, when setting up care arrangements or informing them that the person’s care needs have changed.

-Many clients pay for their services using direct payments.
-This is a budget which Adult Social Care gives the client so they can organise and buy their own care and support.
+Many people pay for their services using direct payments.
+This is a budget which Adult Social Care gives the person so they can organise and buy their own care and support.

-You can find out more about how clients use direct payments to employ a PA in our guide: Direct payments.
+You can find out more about how people use direct payments to employ a PA in our guide: Direct payments.

 Independent Lives is the council’s commissioned direct payment support service to support clients who have a PA.